ToniWonKanobi/theoveranalyzed.net/posts/2015/3/1/dentist-instrument-featured-in-a-drive-clean-video.md

 [^1]: Larry recently bought a 964 C4.
 Several of his videos have focused on restoring and modifying (hot rodding) his old 911.
 Obviously, those are my favorite.
 [^2]: Especially [this one][a]
 [^3]: In my younger days of internet-ing, I would have taken one look at CoachTrim's website and thought, "Man, these guys must have a terribly junky operation going on, because their website is atrocious."
 Don't get me wrong: their website is definitely atrocious.
 But I watched the video.
 And it left me with this: there couldn't be a finer example out there of great guys doing great work in their field.

-	<p>Which leads me to this question: <em>Who cares about the website!?</em></p><p style="display:inline">Based on my own anecdotal research on the internet, it seems the absolute <em>best</em> shops would rather be practicing their trade than spending money on web design.
-It's like all those hole-in-the-wall restaurants you might frequent: no amount of trendy lighting will ever convince me that the local Chipotle would beat out <a href="http://www.urbanspoon.com/r/267/1196544/restaurant/Inland-Empire/Marias-Cafe-Colton" title="A great Mexican restaurant in Colton, CA">Maria's Cafe</a> for Mexican-fare.</p>
+	Which leads me to this question: *Who cares about the website!?*

+	Based on my own anecdotal research on the internet, it seems the absolute *best* shops would rather be practicing their trade than spending money on web design.
+It's like all those hole-in-the-wall restaurants you might frequent: no amount of trendy lighting will ever convince me that the local Chipotle would beat out [Maria's Cafe][b] for Mexican-fare.

 [a]: https://vimeo.com/ondemand/50yearsofthe911 "Everyday Driver: '50 Years of the 911'"
+[b]: http://www.urbanspoon.com/r/267/1196544/restaurant/Inland-Empire/Marias-Cafe-Colton "A great Mexican restaurant in Colton, CA"

 [1]: http://www.youtube.com/playlist?list=PL96D52AF54166C886 "/DRIVE CLEAN section of /DRIVE's YouTube channel"
 [2]: https://twitter.com/LarryKosilla "Larry Kosilla on Twitter"